 - A. Contact Landlord for Life Safety Representative's phone number. - 1.
 Contract with Building Life Safety Vendor to: provide, program, supervise connections, and assist in testing life safety components. - 2.
 Current life safety system service and maintenance Vendor (CLSSSMC) is testing and maintenance Vendor for life safety systems installed in building. - a.
 If CLSSSMC is not Vendor for the life safety systems, a final test (with no failures) shall be scheduled with both life system Vendor and CLSSSMC. - b.
-This test is required to ensure equipment is operating as required prior to incorporation into building testing and maintenance Vendor schedule. - B. Related Sections: - 1.
-Electrical work including: conduit, wire, and identification.
+This test is required to ensure equipment is operating as required prior to incorporation into building testing and maintenance Vendor schedule.

+B. Related Sections:

+1. Electrical work including: conduit, wire, and identification.

 - A. Base Building System: - 1.
 Life Safety System: Siemens Building Technologies, Inc. - 2.
 System Components: - a.
 Fire Control Center (FCC/status command center) is located on Ground Level just off Main Lobby. - b.
 Life safety terminal panel and power supply are located on the Ground Level (2 each) and 8th Floor (1 each). - c.
-Remote enunciator panel is located on Ground Level just off Main Historic Lobby. - B. Design Criteria: - 1.
-Fans 2,000 cfm and larger shall have smoke detector in supply air duct, airflow switch, and connection to corresponding life safety system including status. - a.
+Remote enunciator panel is located on Ground Level just off Main Historic Lobby.

+B. Design Criteria:

+- 1. Fans 2,000 cfm and larger shall have smoke detector in supply air duct, airflow switch, and connection to corresponding life safety system including status. - a.
 Fan and associated dampers shall automatically shut down upon actuation of duct smoke detector. - 2.
 Provide smoke detectors, speaker/strobe devices, tamper switches, water flow switches, and pull stations in locations as specified in NFPA and by Authority Having Jurisdiction (AHJ).

-- 3. Special fire protection systems and Emergency Power Off (EPO) switches, shall report to corresponding life safety system.
-Coordinate with appropriate trade. - 4.
+- 3. Update all smoke detectors and duct detectors to correspond with building systems. - 4.
+Special fire protection systems and Emergency Power Off (EPO) switches, shall report to corresponding life safety system.
+Coordinate with appropriate trade. - 5.
 Do not overload life safety device loops.
-Count devices and verify and provide load capacity calculations. - 5.
-Tenant alterations and improvements that exceed standard device and point quantities per floor, which require a base building system upgrade, are the responsibility of the Tenant.
+Count devices and verify and provide load capacity calculations. - 6.
+Tenant alterations and improvements that exceed standard device and point quantities per floor, which require a base building system upgrade, are the responsibility of the Tenant. - 7.
+All new construction and future tenant improvement work must include upgrading all initiating devices on the loop, to correspond with building systems.
+This may require the replacement of current devices and software updates.